EasyReader2/xfwm4-Theme-Default-hdpi-gradually-scaled-up/README.md

 # xfwm4 Theme Default-hdpi gradually scaled up for modern HDPI Screens

-I have gradually scaled up the xfwm4 theme **Default-hdpi** (for the Xfce4 Window Manager) for modern HDPI screens, based on the script suggested by https://github.com/CouldBeThis/xfwm4-themes-hiDPI :
+I have gradually scaled up the xfwm4 theme **Default-hdpi** (for the Xfce4 Window Manager) for modern HDPI screens, based on the command suggested by https://github.com/CouldBeThis/xfwm4-themes-hiDPI :

 ```
 find . -name "*.xpm" -o -name "*.png" | xargs -I {} magick {} -sample "${Scaling}%" {}
 ```

-I have 'improved' the theme by replacing the X button, which always ends up fuzzy and pixilated, by a black square.
+I have 'improved' the theme by replacing the X button, which always ends up fuzzy and pixelated, by a black square.
 The main trick was to edit relevant xpm files in a text editor and then fill up the X shape until it becomes a square.
 I also changed the RGB value for . (dot).

 To make the theme also work for dark themes, I used the following command:
 ```